 Living in Asia, I have easy access to sesame oil.
 The good news is that it has a smoke point of around 210C/410F.
 This is right above the maximum temperature you are likely to see in an air fryer, although not by much.
 Sesame oil is has only 14.1% saturated fats in it, so is pretty healthy.
 Although not having particularly short-chain fatty acids in it, sesame oil doesn’t have as long chain as things like peanut and canola oil.

 The thing to consider about sesame oil is that it has a strong and distinct flavor.
 Some people love this flavor, but others hate it!
 You might want to try a small amount one or two times before you go all in with sesame oil.
+The benefit of this distinct flavor is that this is why it is usually cold pressed rather than refined, adding to the health benefits.

 Avocado oil is one of the oils with the highest smoke points at around 271C/520F.
 This means you would have literally no worries about it causing smoking.
 It is also pretty healthy, being only 11.6% made up from saturated fats (lower than olive oil).

 However, the downside for me is the cost.
 Avocado oil is incredibly expensive and not something I would personally use in an air fryer.
 I have seen it cost upwards of $20 for the decent stuff, a bit too rich for my air frying tastes.
 However, if smoke point is your ultimate worry, this oil will have you covered.
+This is a high-quality oil, no doubt, but you have to pay for the privilege.

 Safflower oil (Refined)

 This oil has a very high smoke point at 266C or 510F, making it perfect for air fryers.
 It is also a light oil with an accompanying light flavor.
 If I was going to switch from just using the olive oil lying around my kitchen, this would be the oil I would switch to.
 The real deal clincher for me, is the fact it is only made up of 6.2% saturated fats!
 Pretty impressive.
+Just remember this is a refined oil, so not as healthy as the unrefined ones above.

 Safflower is globular flower heads having yellow, orange, or red flowers, It is commercially cultivated for vegetable oil extracted from the seeds.